neo4j-partners/neo4j-databricks-demo/lab_4_ai_agents/README.md

 ### Test Queries

 ```
-"What investment interests does James Anderson have that aren't reflected in his current portfolio?"
+What investment interests does James Anderson have that aren't reflected in his current portfolio?
-"Describe Maria Rodriguez's risk tolerance and family circumstances that influence her investment decisions"
+Describe Maria Rodriguez's risk tolerance and family circumstances that influence her investment decisions
-"What are Robert Chen's long-term financial goals and how aggressive is his investment approach?"
+What are Robert Chen's long-term financial goals and how aggressive is his investment approach?
-"What renewable energy investment opportunities are discussed in the research documents?"
+What renewable energy investment opportunities are discussed in the research documents?
-"Compare the investment philosophies of First National Trust and Pacific Coast Bank"
+Compare the investment philosophies of First National Trust and Pacific Coast Bank
 ```

 ---